dorukardahan/twitterapi-io-mcp/docs/blogs/blog_monitor_tweets.md

 - - 864 calls with tweets: 864 × 3 tweets × $0.00015 = $0.3888
 - - 576 calls without tweets: 576 × $0.00012 = $0.0691
 - Total monthly cost: $0.4579
-- Each of these applications can be implemented using the monitoring script we've provided, with minor modifications to handle the specific requirements of your use case.
-Conclusion Setting up automated monitoring for Twitter accounts is straightforward with TwitterAPI.io's Advanced Search API.
-With just a few lines of code, you can create a robust system that keeps you informed about new tweets from any account in near real-time.
-By carefully optimizing your monitoring frequency and implementing smart pagination handling, you can build a cost-effective solution that meets your specific needs.
-Ready to Get Started?
-Sign up for TwitterAPI.io today and get $1 in free credits to begin monitoring Twitter accounts immediately.
-Start Free Trial twitterapi.io Enterprise-grade public data API that powers your decision-making with real-time social intelligence.
-Social Responsibility 🌱 Stripe Climate Commitment We donate a portion of every sale to fund carbon removal technologies.
 - Contact Us
 - Payment
 - Privacy Policy